 These days, I make time for psychedelic explorations at least once a year, if I can.
 My next one is coming up soon.
 I’m in Peru and will be trying San Pedro cactus (also known as Huachuma) and ayahuasca.

 I’m in a much better place mentally, living sober, and equipped to handle even uncomfortable plant medicine journeys.
 If anyone is interested, I will report back with my San Pedro or ayahuasca experiences.

-As we repeatedly stress on HighExistence, psychedelics must be approached with reverence and caution.
-We believe that in a loving context, psychedelics are powerful medicines with tremendous potential, but there are a number of physical and psychological safety concerns that one should consider before journeying with psychedelics.
-Please, please do plenty of research, and do not take psychedelics if you have reason to believe that they will not jibe with your personality or particular mental baggage.
+DMT is an extremely powerful psychedelic, and we do not recommend seeking it out, especially if you’re fairly new to psychedelics.
+As we repeatedly stress on HighExistence, psychedelics are not playthings.
+They must be approached with reverence and caution.
+We believe that in the proper context, certain psychedelics are powerful medicines with tremendous potential, but there are a number of physical and psychological safety concerns that one should consider before journeying with psychedelics.
+Please, please do plenty of research, and do not take psychedelics if you have reason to believe that they will not jibe with your personality or particular mental baggage (or if your family has a history of mental illness).
+We do not recommend taking psychedelics illegally or impulsively.
 The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances.
-Lastly, if you aren’t certain that a substance you’ve procured is the substance you believe it to be, you should definitely buy a test kit to be sure.
-Take care, and happy tripping. :)
+We also recommend reading our guide to psychedelic myths before deciding to try psychedelics.
+It’s also imperative that you buy a test kit if you aren’t absolutely certain that the substances you’ve procured are what you believe them to be.
+Take care, be smart, and be well.